 Bike riding has many health and social benefits.
 The health benefits of bike riding are well documented and include combating obesity, preventing cardiovascular diseases, and boosting mood.
-Biking can transform communities by strengthening family bonds and lessening the disease burden.
+Biking can also transform communities by strengthening family bonds and decreasing car traffic.

-Choosing a bike park destination can be overwhelming because of the numerous bike parks spread across the world.
-This article presents the top seven bike park destinations that should be in your bucket list.
+Choosing a bike park destination can be overwhelming because of the numerous bike parks spread across the country.
+This article presents what we consider to be the top seven bike park destinations that should definitely be on any bike lover’s bucket list:

 Killington Bike Park is among the fastest-growing downhill mountain bike parks in New England.
 The park is endowed with three high-speed lifts and more than 30 miles of trails.
 The bike park's terrain is suitable for all levels of bikers from beginners to experts and classic.

 Killington Bike Park has three unique mountain areas to cater to the needs of different bikers.
 The Snowshed has a beginner terrain with intermediate trails ideal for beginners.
 The Ramshead has intermediate and advanced terrain for bikers who have graduated from Snowshed.
-Seasoned pros benefit from the classic New England trails endowed with numerous rock and roots to sharpen their skill.
-The Blue Magic and Step it up trails are great to challenge experienced riders.
+Seasoned pros benefit from the classic New England trails endowed with numerous rock and roots to sharpen their skills.
+The Blue Magic and Step It Up trails are great to challenge experienced riders.

 Do you want to join a bike club?
 Killington has bike clubs that bring together bike enthusiasts to network and grow their skills.
-It has introduced a mountain bike club for those who love camping and biking.
-You get to enjoy your summer in style with a mix of camping and mountain biking.
+It has also introduced a mountain bike club for those who love camping and biking.
+You get to enjoy the rest of your summer in style with a mix of camping and mountain biking.

-Don't just mountain bike in Killington, engage in other activities like visiting the Killington peak, challenging yourself at the Wrecktangle, playing golf, indulging yourself at the Killington Grand Spa, and taking an ATV tour.
+While in Killington, you can also engage in other activities like visiting the Killington peak, challenging yourself at the Wrecktangle, playing golf, indulging yourself at the Killington Grand Spa, and taking an ATV tour.

 2. Alyeska Bike Park, Alaska

 Alaska is among the largest untapped biking zones in America.
-Alyeska Bike Park is the only lift-accessed downhill bike park in Alaska.
+In fact, Alyeska Bike Park is the only lift-accessed downhill bike park in the entire state.
 With 3 lifts, over 15 trails and 2,500 vertical feet, Alyeska Bike Park is the next big biking destination.
 It features vast terrains that are ideal for bikers of all levels.